Lightnet/project-phaser3-prototype/docs/scene.md

 )

 # Information:
-    Note it javascript base script.
+    Note it javascript and typescript base script.

+    game.scene.keys.[your scene key]

 ```
 <head>